jooyung/joyWorks/MD/2012-Illustrated Csharp-4e-Daniel Solis.md

 ##Reference Parameters
 ##Reference Types As Value and Reference Parameters
 ##Output Parameters

+[W] Inside the method, `every possible path through the code` must assign a value to every output parameter before the method can exit.

 ##Parameter Arrays

+Parameter arrays are different `in that` they allow *zero or more actual parameter* of a particular type for a particular formal parameter.

+- only one parameter array
+- the last parameter in the list
+- of the same type

+- *params* modifier before the data type
+- empty square brackets

 ###Method Invocation

+- A comma-separated list: ListInts(10,20,30);
+- A one-dimensional array: int[] intArray = {10,20,30}; ListInts(intArray);

+Do not use the **params** modifier in the *invocation*.

+The usage of the modifier in parameter arrays doesn't fit the pattern of the other parameter types.

 ####Expanded Form

+It takes the list of actual parameters and uses them to *create and initialize an array* in the heap.

+the values of the actual parameters are **copied** to the array.

 ###Arrays As Actual Parameters
 ##Summary of Parameter Types
 ##Method Overloading